Find out how to freeze ground beef and a tip for organizing. Plus learn how long you can freeze beef – read on to see how!

 You'll next want to take a ruler, or the back of a long knife, press lines to divide the meat into six sections.

 After this, freeze the bag for 30 minutes and pull out of the freezer.
 Your meat should be mostly frozen by this point.
 Gently bend at the dividing lines until it is separated more cleanly into bricks.

 Sealing the bag well will help prevent freezer burn and keep your meat safe to eat.
 Once sealed, just place back in the freezer to use whenever you need ~ you'll be able to pull off just one brick at a time to thaw the next time you need ground beef!

 How long can you freeze ground beef?

-FoodSafety.gov recommends that frozen ground beef can be stored in a freezer for 3 to 4 months.
-Once you freeze your meat in your Ziploc bag, be sure to label the date that the meat was frozen on the front so that you know if the meat is still safe to use once you pull it out of the freezer.
+FoodSafety.gov recommends that you can store ground beef in the freezer for 3 to 4 months.
+Once you have your frozen ground beef in your Ziploc bag, be sure to label the date that the meat was frozen on the front so that you know if the meat is still safe to use once you pull it out of the freezer.

 I think this tip is SO super smart.
 Not only does it take up so little space in the freezer, but it really makes it easy to thaw out when you're ready to cook.
 LOVE simple tricks like this!
 Do you have any other tips on how to freeze ground beef?
 I'd love to hear them!